Initiation in Santería: Terminology and costs

 Being initiated is known as kariocha, "making ocha", or "making santo".
 A charge is usually levied for initiation; this varies depending on the status of the practitioner and the wealth of the client but is typically seen as expensive.
 In Cuba, it is often the equivalent of a year's wage, or more.
 In the 1990s, an initiation in Cuba cost roughly US$500 for Cuban nationals and between US$2,000–3,000 for foreigners.
 In the United States, an initiation was reported as costing as much as $10,000 in 1989, and between $15,000 and $20,000 in 2001, again being close to the average annual wage.
 This is in keeping with the broader place of financial exchange within the religion; Hagedorn noted that "everything in Santería costs money".

 Santería initiation ceremonies derive from those in Yoruba traditional religion but is almost always carried out for adults, whereas among the Yoruba, initiation can also involve children.
 Each initiation varies in its details, although practitioners often try to ensure a veil of secrecy around the process, ensuring that the precise details are not discovered by non-initiates.
-The initiate is known as an iyabó or iyawó, a term meaning both "slave of the oricha" and "bride of the oricha".
+The initiate is known as an iyabó or iyawó, a term meaning both "slave of the orisha" and "bride of the orisha".
 As well as the santero or santera overseeing the initiation ceremony, the event may be attended by an oyubona ("one who witnesses"), who acts as a secondary godparent to the new initiate.